PatrickImperato/real-estate-unit-mix-extraction/README.md

 ## Workflow Example

-This screenshot shows how structured output from listing text can be used inside a real underwriting and screening workflow.
+This screenshot shows how structured output from listing text can be used inside a real underwriting and property screening workflow.

-Instead of leaving unit mix details buried in unstructured listing descriptions, the system converts them into structured fields that can support faster review, filtering, and comparison across properties.
+The goal of the extraction system is not just to label text.
+It is to turn messy listing information into structured fields that can be used inside decision tools.

+In this example, extracted property and unit data supports:

+1. property filtering
+2. quick comparison across opportunities
+3. downstream financial review
+4. faster underwriting decisions

 ![Unit mix workflow example](assets/unit-mix-workflow-screenshot.png)